MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/ns-werapi-wer_dump_custom_options_v2.md

 ## -description

-Specifies custom minidump information to be collected by the <a href="/windows/desktop/api/werapi/nf-werapi-werreportadddump">WerReportAddDump</a> function.
+Specifies custom minidump information to be collected by the [WerReportAddDump](/windows/desktop/api/werapi/nf-werapi-werreportadddump) function.

 ## -struct-fields